(a) For the purposes of this chapter, the following terms have the meanings given them.

 (3) establish and enforce compliance with standards for information and telecommunications technology systems and services that are cost-effective and support open systems environments and that are compatible with state, national, and international standards, including accessibility standards;

-(4) maintain a library of systems and programs developed by the state and its political subdivisions for use by agencies of government;
+(4) maintain a library of systems and programs developed by the state for use by agencies of government;

 (5) direct and manage the shared operations of the state's information and telecommunications technology systems and services; and

-(6) establish and enforce standards and ensure acquisition of hardware and software necessary to protect data and systems in state agency networks connected to the Internet.
+(6) establish and enforce standards and ensure acquisition of hardware, software, and services necessary to protect data and systems in state agency networks connected to the Internet.

 A state agency may not undertake an information and telecommunications technology project until it has been evaluated according to the procedures developed under subdivision 4.
-The chief information officer shall give written approval of the proposed project.
-When notified by the chief information officer that a project has not been approved, the commissioner of management and budget shall cancel the unencumbered balance of any appropriation allotted for the project.
+The chief information officer or delegate shall give written approval of the proposed project.

 The chief information officer shall establish and, as necessary, update and modify procedures to evaluate information and communications projects proposed by state agencies.
 The evaluation procedure must assess the necessity, design and plan for development, ability to meet user requirements, accessibility, feasibility, and flexibility of the proposed data processing device or system, its relationship to other state data processing devices or systems, and its costs and benefits when considered by itself and when compared with other options.